 An officer established by the Local Government (Scotland) Act 1994 who has certain functions under the Children's Hearings (Scotland) Act 2011.
 The functions are carried out on the Principal Reporter's behalf by Children's Reporters.

 The person who receives reports about crimes from the police and decides what action to take, including whether the person should be prosecuted.
 The Procurator Fiscal will only deal with alleged crimes by children in the most serious of cases.
 Further information can be found at www.crownoffice.gov.uk

 This is the national membership scheme in place to make sure that checks are completed on all paid and unpaid staff who work with children, young people and others who are regarded as vulnerable.
 The scheme aims to protect people and keep them safe through vetting those who work with them.
-All panel members, Area Support Team members and Children's Hearings Scotland staff and Board will need to be members of the PVG scheme.
+All panel members, Area Support Team members and Children's Hearings Scotland staff and Board members need to be members of the PVG scheme.

 The length of time an order issued by the children's hearing will last.

 A relevant person is a parent of a child, a person who holds parental rights and responsibilities for a child or who has (or has recently had) a significant involvement in the upbringing of the child.

 A person appointed by a children’s hearing, pre-hearing panel or sheriff to safeguard the interests of the child in the proceedings.

 SCRA is the national body which manages the work of Children’s Reporters and provides accommodation for children’s hearings.
 To find out more, visit SCRA’s website, www.scra.gov.uk.

 The legal reason why a child is referred to a children’s hearing.